lewislbr/ready/README.md

 For example, you can automatically run formatting, linting, and testing when running `git commit`, so you are assured every commit is up to the standards, issues are spotted early, and to avoid any CI pipeline failures down the road.

-For now, tasks are run on all the repository files, not just the staged ones.
+Tasks are run on the repository folder that contains files with changes, including the root.
+Monorepos are supported by using the `directory` option on the configuration file, where tasks will be run only on subfolders with changes.

-At any time, tasks can be run without committing by running `ready`.
+At any time, tasks can be run without committing by running `ready`, or `ready -all` to run all tasks.

+If there are no changes, no tasks will be run.

 Additionally, to commit without running any task, the [`-n/--no-verify` git commit flag](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--n) can be used.